webgismd/wme-adr/DataBC_IMF2/description.md

 ## Decision Drivers

-* based on business need
+* based on business need for secure access to BCGW, and hosting support
-* capabilitied and skill sets of the development team
+* capabilitied and skill sets of the development/application team
 * relationship with DataBC

 ## Considered Options